LabVIEWCommunityTraining/cti-virtual-machine-documentation/01 Creating the Linux Guest OS/README.md

 ### Install VirtualBox Guest Additions

-<mark> This subtopic is workin progress as Lubuntu lacks the essential headers to apply guest addtions.
+<mark> This subtopic is a work in progress as Lubuntu lacks the essential headers to apply guest addtions.
 Installing headers could increase the guest OS size.

 1. Select Devices->Insert Guest Additions CD image from the main menu of the VirtualBox window surrounding the guest.
 2. Launch QTerminal.